MaximusXVIII/nerve-diary/README.md

 At desk, 1612, and getting more nerve like numbness in my hand, had a particular moment of pain on the palm point below the pinky.

 1715 Numbness feels a little better than yesterday at GP at the tips of my fingers and such.
 Still got some tingly feeling though in the hand

+1720 Got a sharp nerve pain in my index finger, was a fleeting moment, but never felt that before